 Editor rating: 7 / 10William Amos –– This study is important because of its large and comprehensive geographic coverage.
 It should provide an excellent comparison point for future studies on other taxa, whether fish or not.

-Editor rating: 8 / 10Magnus Johnson –– This is a major revision of an important taxonomic group.
+Editor rating: 8 / 10Magnus Johnson –– Noise pollution is a really important issue that garners less attention than it should.

 Discussing these articles